Conjoined Twins Treatment Options

-Before birth and in the months soon after birth, your twins' healthcare team will gather as much information as they can about your children's anatomy, or structure, and their function, or how well their bodies work.
+Before birth and in the months soon after, your twins’ healthcare team will gather as much information as they can about their anatomy and how well their bodies work.
 The team will use this information to create a detailed treatment plan.
 The main goal is to give both children the best chance for a good quality life whenever possible.

 Deciding about separation surgery

 Your twins’ treatment plan may or may not include surgery to separate them.
 Separation surgery may give the best or only chance of survival for one or both twins.
 However, in some cases, staying joined gives the twins their best or only chance to live.

 Your healthcare team will talk with you about what your twins’ lives may be like whether the twins are joined or separated.
 They will help you consider which option is best for your twins.